gmcvicker/genome/README.md

 [HDF5](http://www.hdfgroup.org/HDF5/) format.
 It is a lightweight wrapper over [PyTables](http://www.pytables.org/moin).

-This repo contains the genome library and a set of utility scripts for reading and writing [HDF5](http://www.hdfgroup.org/HDF5/) files.
+This repo contains the *genome* library and a set of utility scripts for reading and writing [HDF5](http://www.hdfgroup.org/HDF5/) files.

 The purpose of this software is to:
 * Provide a simple abstraction over PyTables for retrieval of genomics data
-* Make it possible to efficiently convert other genomics data formats to HDF5
+* Make it simple to efficiently convert other genomics data formats to HDF5

 This library was inspired by and is loosely based on the [Genomedata](http://noble.gs.washington.edu/proj/genomedata/) software